Approach & Press¶

 Details

-- Visible effect — Higher values make agents commit harder to their slot.
-Lower values let other behaviors (Personal Space, Close-Range Pressure, Orbit Style) steer more.
+- Visible effect — Higher values make agents drive harder toward the target.
+Lower values let other behaviors (Personal Space, Orbit Style) steer more.

-- Gameplay effect — More aggressive chase pressure versus more blending with spacing and orbit behaviors.
+- Gameplay effect — More aggressive chase pressure versus more blending with spacing behaviors.

 - Increase when — Agents feel sluggish or separation is overpowering pursuit.

-- Decrease when — Agents shove through spacing, orbit, or close-range queueing too strongly.
+- Decrease when — Agents shove through spacing or orbit behaviors too strongly.

 Advanced Parameters¶